 Here are what some of the symbols translate to in Roman-Arabic numerals:

 Here are some numbers represented using the symbols above.

 Initially, the numbers appear to work like our dots.
 The 'I' is equivalent to the dot.
 It is an 'atomic symbol.'
 All the symbols in the first table are 'atomic symbols.'
 2 and 3 and 4 are represented by complex symbols, atomic symbols put together, and so are 6, 7, 8, and 9.

 Clearly, Roman Numerals are using a similar approach to the one we used when we used squares as fours.
 If they used them in the same way, here would be how they could represent 444.

 Roman Numeral might make some use of relative position.
 However, we saw that IIX and IL do not represent any numbers even though they are readable and concise representations.
-So, there must be a way of utilising these and similar representations to make Roman Numerals more efficient.
+So, there must be a way of utilizing these and similar representations to make Roman Numerals more efficient.
 One way is to allow both IIX and VIII to represent eight.
 However, having more than one representation for a particular number could cause confusion.
 Also, it once again would demonstrate waste since one of those representations could have represented a different number.

 Apart from this deficiency with Roman Numerals, there are others.
 So far, we have only looked at identifying numbers.
 Suppose now, we had to perform operations on these numbers - add, subtract, multiply and divide them.
-Adding is still possible and subtracting is doable, but multiplying and dividing are close to impossible!
-Try reading up on Roman Numerals and try to do these operations on them to convince yourself of this.
+Adding is still possible, and subtracting is doable, but multiplying and dividing are close to impossible!
+Try reading up on Roman Numerals and try to do these operations to convince yourself of this.